wanjauk/tbrucei_gcn/README.md

 |
 |-- data
 |    |-- intermediate: data generated during the intermediate steps of the
 |    |   analysis.
-This is output data of one steps that is used as input of
+This is output data of one step that is used as input of
 |    |   another step.
 |    |
 |    |-- raw: holds the raw data used in the analysis including metadata files,